Self heating meals

 No quantity limit applicable

-Not considered a dangerous good.
+Not considered dangerous goods.

 No quantity limit applicable